IndieCoderMM/algo-lab/Game-of-life/README.md

 # 👾 Game Of Life

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automaton, played on a 2D grid.
-The squares on the grid are called **cells**.
 Player can set up the initial state of grid.
-When the algorithm starts, every cell evolves based on the defined rules.
+When the algorithm starts, every cell on the grid evolves based on the defined rules.

 # 🚀 [Game of life simulator](https://indiecodermm.github.io/algo-lab/Game-of-life/index.html)